 But, he says that for vehicle brands to be successful, they must go beyond merely delivering on the latest technological features.

 “In the luxury automotive segment it is about offering more than the latest and best technology.
-Brands have to simply deliver more than what is stated on the driver manual to stand out in the crowd.
+Brands must simply deliver more than what is stated on the driver manual to stand out.
 This includes delivering on the customer promise and consistently delivering exceptional service.
-This means finding the balance between offering the latest gadgets, as well as being true to the heritage of the brand.”
+This means finding the balance between offering the latest technology, as well as being true to the heritage of the brand.”

-“The exclusivity, bespoke Italian design and signature sound of our vehicles truly set us apart.
-Customers are looking to associate with the legacy of our brand and the exquisite detail which you only find in a Maserati vehicle.”
+“The exclusivity, bespoke Italian design and signature sound of Maserati vehicles truly set the brand apart.
+Enthusiasts are looking to associate with the legacy of our brand and the exquisite details which you only find in a Maserati vehicle.”

 A demand for diversity beyond the SUV

-In addition to the Levante, the brand’s SUV offering, de St Pern says that Maserati South Africa can offer the customer an exceptional and diverse range, including the Ghibli, Quattroporte, Granturismo and Grancabrio.
+In addition to the Levante, the brand’s SUV offering, de St Pern says that Maserati South Africa carries the exceptional and diverse Maserati range, including the Ghibli, Quattroporte, Granturismo and Grancabrio.

-He says that it is the brand’s commitment to excellence, as well as forming a long-lasting relationships with clients that ensure Maserati goes beyond the ordinary.
+He adds that it is the brand’s commitment to excellence, as well as forming a long-lasting relationship with clients that ensure Maserati goes beyond the ordinary.